MartinvonBerg/simple-lightbox-fslight/readme.txt

 = Does the plugin have any requirements? =

 No. You can use this plugin with pure WordPress with Gutenberg editor enabled.
+But mind the preconditions above.

 = Is the lightbox responsive? =